-Land Tenure in the Context of Sustainable Rural Development: the Work of the Land Tenure Service of the Food and Agricultural Organization of the United Nations in Southern Africa
+Land Tenure in the Context of Sustainable Rural Development: the Contribution of the Land Tenure Service of the Food and Agricultural Organization of the United Nations

-Paul MUNRO-FAURE1, FAO
+Dr. Paul MUNRO-FAURE, FAO

 1. WHAT IS FAO?

 The Food and Agriculture Organization of the United Nations was founded in 1945 with a mandate to raise levels of nutrition and standards of living, to improve agricultural productivity, and to better the condition of rural populations.